vinayrav/pramati/trainee/interview.md

 **What was in Interviewer’s mind while taking interview?**
   - Analyzing presence of mind
-  - Scalality of the Programs.
+  - Scalability of the Programs.
-- Attidude and wllingness to learn.
+- Attitude and willingness to learn.
 - Analytical Skills
  - Logic and ability to explain project
  - Technical logic